AstarNetwork/astar-docs/docs/learn/tokenomics2/Inflation.md

 ### Treasury

-Similar to the _collators_, treasury gets a fixed amount of the cycle's _soft-capped_ inflation.
+Similar to the _collators_, treasury gets a fixed amount of the cycle's _soft-capped_ inflation distributed in equal amounts throughout all the blocks in the cycle.
-To avoid it being minted all at once, the amount is equaly divided by the number of blocks in the cycle.

 $treasury\_reward\_per\_block = \frac{total\_treasury\_cycle\_reward}{blocks\_per\_cycle}$